BCM-HGSC/ARBoR/README.md

-# ARBoR (Authenticated Resources in Chained Block Registry)
+# ARBoR (Authenticated Resources in Hashed Block Registry)

 Clinical laboratories return the results of clinical testing to the ordering physician as a signed report.
-This report is often a pdf, but can also be a physical paper copy or a structured data format.
-Here, we introduce ARBoR, an application for tracking the lineage of versioned clinical reports even when they are distributed as pdf or paper copies.
-It relies on a distributable blockchain ledger that holds the report versions and uses strong encryption to prevent tampering.

-The ARBoR system implements a distributable blockchain based ledger containing  digitally signed records that both authenticates PHI files and enables the discovery of newer versions of those files.
-This blockchain augments the secure delivery path between clinical lab and downstream EMR system by providing a durable method to verify the authenticity of files and detect if relevant, newer files are known to exist. <Reference to paper>
+This report is often a PDF, but can also be a physical paper copy or a structured data format.
+Here, we present ARBoR, a simple and efficient approach that addresses the difficulties of monitoring report authenticity by providing a record of cryptographically signed, versioned reports, stored in a replicated ledger.
+This approach augments the secure delivery path between clinical labs and a downstream Electronic Health Record (EHR) system by providing a durable method to verify the authenticity of files and detect whether newer files are known to exist.
+More details at <a href='https://www.biorxiv.org/content/10.1101/567875v1'>ARBoR</a>.

 The overall ARBoR system consists of four parts:
 - ARBoR Push is integrated into the pipeline of a clinical laboratory.
 Once the pipeline has generated a clinical report and related files, it uses ARBoR Push to transmit a record about this file to the ARBoR Service.